 Students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
-They explore how the capacity and functioning of each system acts as an enabler or barrier to movement and participation in physical activity.
-Using a contemporary approach, students evaluate the social, cultural and environmental influences on movement.
-They consider the implications of the use of legal and illegal practices to improve the performance of the musculoskeletal and cardiorespiratory systems, evaluating perceived benefits and describing potential harms.
-They also recommend and implement strategies to minimise the risk of illness or injury to each system.
+Through participation in practical activities, students explore and analyse the relationships between the body systems and movement, and how these systems interact and respond at various intensities.
+Students investigate possible conditions and injuries associated with the musculoskeletal and cardiorespiratory systems.
+Students will then recommend and implement strategies to minimise and manage such injuries and conditions.
+They consider the ethical implications of using permitted and prohibited practices to improve the performance of the cardiorespiratory systems, evaluating perceived physiological benefits and describing potential harms.

 Area of Study 1: How does the musculoskeletal system work to produce movement?
-Area of Study 2: How does the cardiorespiratory system function at rest and during physical activity?
+Area of Study 2: What role does the cardiorespiratory system play in movement?

-Unit 2: Physical activity, sport and society
+Unit 2: Physical activity, sport, exercise and society